What Is Osteopathy?

 - Nerves play a crucial part in controlling the fluids of the body.
 Osteopathic techniques can help free entrapped nerves.

 Osteopathic treatment includes:

-- Soft tissue techniques to help reduce pain and increase mobility
+- Soft tissue techniques to help reduce pain and relax muscle fibers

-- Gentle techniques to mobilize joints and increase range of motion
+- Join mobilization techniques to increase range of motion at the joint

-- Strain and counterstrain to inrease range of motion
+- Strain and counterstrain to decrease tender points and trigger points

-- Myofascial release to improve muscle function and range of motion
+- Myofascial release to increase flexibility and decrease pain

 - Visceral techniques to help improve the functioning of organs